GANESHVEERABOINA/DevOps.Hub/README.md

 ## License

+Copyright © 2026 Ganesh.

+All Rights Reserved.

-This project is intended for educational, learning, and portfolio purposes.
+This repository was created for educational, learning, portfolio, and DevOps practice purposes.

+The source code, documentation, architecture, and project materials contained in this repository may not be copied, redistributed, modified, republished, or used in any commercial or non-commercial project without prior written permission from the author.

+Unauthorized use of this project is strictly prohibited.